hashicorp/terraform-provider-aws/website/docs/d/iam_session_context.markdown

 * `arn` - (Required) ARN for an assumed role.

 ~> If `arn` is a non-role ARN (or non-ARN), Terraform gives no error and `issuer_arn` will be equal to the `arn` value.
-For IAM role and STS assumed-role ARNs, Terraform gives an error if the identified IAM role does not exist.
+For STS assumed-role ARNs, Terraform gives an error if the identified IAM role does not exist.

 ## Attributes Reference

-* `role_name` - Name of the source role.
-Only available if `arn` corresponds to an IAM role or STS assumed role.
+~> With the exception of `issuer_arn`, the attributes will not be populated unless the `arn` corresponds to an STS assumed role.

 * `issuer_arn` - IAM source role ARN if `arn` corresponds to an STS assumed role.
 Otherwise, `issuer_arn` is equal to `arn`.
+* `issuer_id` - Unique identifier of the IAM role that issues the STS assumed role.
+* `issuer_name` - Name of the source role.
+Only available if `arn` corresponds to an STS assumed role.
 * `session_name` - Name of the STS session.
 Only available if `arn` corresponds to an STS assumed role.